Why Some Apples Cause No Allergic Reaction

 If you are allergic to apples, but still want to eat them here and then, there are a couple of ways you can still your craving.

 Another option is to buy one of the usual suspects, picking a variety you don’t react that strongly to.
-Then simply let it sit and wait.
+Then let it sit and wait.
 Over time the amount of phenols in apples builds up and you may be able to eat them.

 Be Careful!